 Semi-Dwarf Apricot Trees: Complete Guide for Home Growers

-Apricots, whether candied or fresh, are a seasonal delicacy that is only available for a limited time annually.
+Apricots, whether consumed fresh or candied, are deemed a seasonal delicacy that can only be savored for a limited duration annually.

 Because a 25-foot-tall tree isn’t always feasible to have to grow in your yard, consider planting a semi-dwarf apricot tree.